X-Men: Apocalypse: Plot

 In 3600 BC, the aged but powerful mutant En Sabah Nur rules ancient Egypt.
 Following a ceremony in which his consciousness is transferred into another man's body in order to gain his healing factor, he and his four followers, the Horsemen of Apocalypse, are betrayed by conspirators.
 In the process, his followers are killed and he is entombed alive.

 In 1983, Scott Summers manifests his mutant powers to shoot concussive kinetic energy blasts from his eyes, so his older brother Alex takes him to Professor Charles Xavier's educational institute, hoping that Xavier and Hank McCoy will teach him to control his mutation.
 Scott meets and befriends Jean Grey upon arriving.
 In Egypt, En Sabah Nur is awakened by Moira MacTaggert while following a group of worshippers.
 He meets a mutant who can control weather, Ororo Munroe, and learns about humanity.
 Determined that humanity has lost its way, he plans to remake the world.
 Ororo becomes his follower after he enhances her power.

 Meanwhile, in Communist Poland, Erik Lehnsherr lives happily with his wife Magda and daughter Nina.
 During the worldwide disturbances caused by En Sabah Nur's reawakening, Lehnsherr uses his powers to save a coworker during an earthquake, alerting the Milicja Obywatelska.
 They hold his daughter hostage in the forest to lure him into turning himself in.
 As tensions rise, Nina heartbrokenly demonstrates her animal communication mutant powers, and the police accidentally kill her and her mother in the ensuing confusion.
 In despair, Lehnsherr kills the police.
-In East Berlin, shape-shifting mutant Raven, revered as a mutant hero following the attack on Washington, D.C., rescues Kurt Wagner from a cage fight and requests black marketeer Caliban to transport Kurt to America.
+In East Berlin, shape-shifting mutant Raven, revered as a mutant hero following the attack on Washington, D.C., (Note: As depicted in X-Men: Days of Future Past (2014)) rescues Kurt Wagner from a cage fight and requests black marketeer Caliban to transport Kurt to America.
 He reveals Lehnsherr's situation to her, leading Raven to take Kurt and request Xavier to find and rescue Lehnsherr.
 En Sabah Nur recruits Caliban's assistant Psylocke and another cage fighter Angel, and enhances both of their powers.